fherb2/wildlifeRecords2Hdf/README.md

 ### Environmental sound recording

 Environmental sound recording is a frequently used application in field research to detect the presence of species in a certain area or to monitor their presence in the long term if they make themselves heard.
 This is common for the group of birds (also night bird migration), for bats and sometimes for acoustically active insects such as cicadas.
-In areas where other animal groups, such as monkeys, also frequently make their presence and activity known through vocalizations, these methods can also be used for such animal groups.
+In areas where other animal groups, such as monkeys, also frequently make their presence and activity known through vocalizations, these methods is in use, of course.

 A 24/7 recording will yield a lot of sample data.
 For bird calls and songs as example, up to 12 kHz and 4-fold oversampling is useful, so 48 kS/s and a resolution of 16 bits would be a good choice: The data volume per month is 1/4 TByte.
-It is commen that recorder systems split the data into smaller chunks to protect it against a variety of error cases, from write errors to power outages.
+It is commen that recorder systems split the data into smaller chunks to protect it against a variety of error cases, from write errors to power outages and so on.
 Splitting into 15-minute chunks would give you 86.4 MB per file and 2880 files per month.
-With two-channel audio for better extraction of simultaneously calling or singing individuals (as a later pre-processing step), it results in half a terrabyte per month and field recorder.
+With two-channel audio (or some mor channels) for better extraction of simultaneously calling or singing individuals (as a later pre-processing step), it results in half a terrabyte per month and field recorder or more.
 This data volume is of course somewhat lower if specialised devices such as AudioMoth are used, which can only record time segments across the day.

 At the latest when you use several such field recorders and perhaps also want to combine the data with metadata, such as the current weather, the question arises as to how this data can be meaningfully merged and stored.
 This is especially true if you want to preserve the data for future tasks.
 At the latest when you use several such field recorders and perhaps also want to combine the data with metadata, such as the current weather, the question arises as to how you can reasonably bring together and store this data